Anaconda 3: Offspring: Production

 The film was shot back-to-back with Anacondas: Trail of Blood in Romania (Bucharest, Danube Delta, etc.)

 Reception

 Similar to many made-for-television sequels, the film received poor reviews for having little to nothing to do with the previous films, poor acting and lack of special effects.

+Sequel

+A sequel titled Anacondas: Trail of Blood, was released in 2009.